Frequently asked questions

 Below are some frequently asked questions and answers.

-Enjoy Weinhotel Veldenz has 30 rooms.
-All rooms have a sitting area and TV and a bathroom with shower and toilet.
-As an upgrade you can book a room with a balcony or a family room.
+This Enjoyhotel has 29 rooms, including 2 single rooms.
+All rooms have a seating area, TV, and a bathroom with a shower and toilet.
+As an upgrade, you can book a room with a balcony or a family room.
 Only the upgrade rooms are accessible by elevator.
-Enjoy a pleasant drink and snack in our bar/lounge or wine cellar and excellent meals in our restaurant.
-The hotel also has something fun planned for you every evening.

 We look forward to welcoming you to our Enjoy Weinhotel!